ambrosus/ambrosus-node/docs/introduction.md

 }
 ```

 `assetId` is unique asset identifier. `idData` stores all data crucial to the digital identity of the asset.
-In particular `1503424923` stores information about the time when it was created (as UNIX timestamp) and `createdBy` stores id of a creator of the asset.
+In particular `timestamp` stores information about the time when it was created (as UNIX timestamp) and `createdBy` stores id of a creator of the asset.
 Field `signature` authenticates the identity of the creator.
-We dig into what every single field means later in this chapter.
+We dig deeper into what every single field means later in this chapter.

 ### Events
 An event describes something that happened in a supply chain.
-Typical events are usually connected to producing, verification and delivery of assets.
-It is possible to define custom events.
-Events are associated with at least one asset by subject.
+Typical events are connected to producing, verification and delivery of assets, however it is possible to define custom events.
+Events are associated with one asset by `subject` field.

-Events can be used to link assets together (e.g., asset put into another asset, a chocolate bar put into a box)
+Events can be used to link assets together (e.g., asset put into another asset, a chocolate bar put into a box).

 Example event could look like this:
 ```json